selfrefactor/code-complexity/README.md

 Fork of https://github.com/kisstkondoros/codemetrics

+Differences:

-Difference is that instead of 4 levels of color decoration, there are 24 levels.
+-  instead of 4 levels of color decoration, there are 24 levels.
+- no lua/vue support
+- one level of complexity
+- no second decoration, `CodeLensEnabled` is not used

+## TODO

+remove `codemetrics` as settings prefix